Frontier City

-Frontier City is a western-themed amusement park in Oklahoma City.
-It is owned by EPR and operated by Six Flags.
-The park originally opened in 1958.
-Frontier City is the third-oldest Six Flags park behind Six Flags New England and Six Flags Great Escape and Hurricane Harbor.
-Frontier City and La Ronde in Montreal, are the only two company parks not officially branded as Six Flags parks.
+Frontier City is a western-themed amusement park in Oklahoma City, Oklahoma, U.S. It is owned by EPR and operated by Six Flags.
+The park opened in 1958.
+Prior to the company's merger with Cedar Fair, Frontier City was one of only two Six Flags properties, along with La Ronde in Montreal, that were not officially branded as Six Flags parks.

 History

 Burge/Williams era (1958–1981)

 In 1958, the park opened along Route 66, now Interstate 35.
-It featured a haunted farm, mine train, robberies and jails.
-Initially, guests entered for free but paid a quarter to watch the gunfight shows.
+It featured a haunted farm, a mine train, robberies, and jails.
+Initially, guests entered for free, but had to pay a quarter to watch the gunfight shows.
 It started out as Boomtown, a replica of an Oklahoma pioneer town that was built for the state's semicentennial celebration in 1957 at the Oklahoma State Fair grounds.
-Jimmy Burge, leader of the committee that built it, decided to open an amusement park with the same theme.
-Rather than a traditional ribbon cutting, it was scheduled to have an old fashioned six shooter, aimed at a piece of rope stretched across the stockade entrance.
+Jimmy Burge, the leader of the committee that built Boomtown, decided to open an amusement park with the same theme.
+Rather than a traditional ribbon cutting, it was scheduled to have an old-fashioned six-shooter aimed at a piece of rope stretched across the stockade entrance.
 That is the same manner used today for its opening.
 It added spinning rides, roller coasters, and a log flume ride starting in the 1960s and 1970s.

 The park was originally owned and operated by Oklahoma City businessmen James Burge and Jack Williams.
 James Burge had been a publicist in Hollywood for twenty years, with clients that included Joan Crawford and Robert Taylor.
-He visited Disneyland when it opened in 1955 and was very impressed with the theme park business.
+He visited Disneyland when it opened in 1955 and was impressed with the theme park business.
 Being from Oklahoma City, he knew his hometown would be a natural location for a western-themed amusement park.
-After World War II, he returned to Oklahoma City and later was appointed to lead the Oklahoma Semi-Centennial committee, which was planning the 1957 Oklahoma Semi-Centennial Exposition in Oklahoma City.
+After World War II, he returned to Oklahoma City and was later appointed to lead the Oklahoma Semi-Centennial Committee, which was planning the 1957 Oklahoma Semi-Centennial Exposition in Oklahoma City.